Kalin1603/E-Movie/README.md

   - **Cinemas Controller**: Displays listings of cinemas screening films.
 - **Views**: Razor views to facilitate dynamic user interaction with the platform.

-## Acknowledgments
-Special thanks to the open-source community for providing valuable resources and tools that helped make this project a success.

 ## License
 This project is licensed under the **MIT License**.
 See the LICENSE file for details.